Sea Of Thieves Game Story

 While someone needs to steer they can’t really see where they’re going so someone else needs to be checking the map and helping navigate, whilst others need to trim the sails and keep a lookout for trouble or potential booty and it’s all hands on deck when trouble arises!
 Man the cannons!
 I love the idea of everyone being needed to fill these roles but it felt like once the course is set in the sails are trimmed there’s not really much for the crew to do.

 Well, the voyages do get harder and more complex as you level up with each faction.
-And there’s other things to do like attacking skeleton forts and finding sunken shipwrecks.
-And apparently there’s a kraken out there!
-Which I’ve yet to find… And that mysterious stranger seems to have something cool to offer you once you’ve levelled up enough.
+And there are other things to do like attacking skeleton forts and finding sunken shipwrecks.
+And apparently, there’s a Kraken out there!
+Which I’ve yet to find… And that mysterious stranger seems to have something cool to offer you once you’ve leveled up enough.
 That character is so useless!
 Why tell me to come back every five levels if you’re not gonna give me anything?
-At least give me like a new hat, or some gold, y’know, bit of pocket money.
+At least give me like a new hat, or some gold, y’know, a bit of pocket money.